Zero paid placements. No brand can pay to rank higher on Simscanner.

 What is FUP on an Argentina eSIM?

 FUP is the fair use policy: the threshold past which a brand may slow an unlimited plan.
 Because an Argentine plan does not roam across South America at home rates, the limit that matters is the brand's own in-country allowance.
-The plans table on this page lists each brand's allowance and throttle once verified, and never carries an invented limit.
+The plans table on this page lists each brand's allowance and throttle, and never carries an invented limit.

 Sources